jkar32/django_informixdb/README.rst

 Testing against an Informix Database
 ------------------------------------

 Due to a bug in the Informix ODBC driver, it is not currently possible to run Django tests normally.
 Specifically, it is not possible for Django to create a test database.
 As such, you will need to do it manually.
 By default Django will attempt to create a database with a name equal to the default database name with a ``test_`` prefix. e.g. if you database name is ``my_database``, the test database name would be ``test_my_database``.
+This can be overridden with the ``NAME`` option under ``TEST``.

+To prevent Django from attempting to create a test database, set the ``CREATE_DB`` option under ``TEST`` to ``False``: see 'Configure settings.py' above.

 You can follow the steps above, in the section on using Informix locally with Docker to create a test database.
 Then when running the test you can tell Django to re-use an existing database, rather than trying to create a new one with the ``-k`` parameter: